Bareta: History

 Bareta is a small town in the southern part of the Indian state of Punjab.
 It is believed to be founded by Chauhan Rajputs 600 years ago, who resettled in area from Ganganagar area of Rajasthan.
 They were initially employed by Jalla Ranghar of nearby village Jalwera.
 Later on Chauhans established direct links with Delhi Kingdoms.
 Bareta got its name from a warrior Rajput "Bad-beta "who was marshall swordsman and fighter.He carved his own constituency of 13000 acres.
-Three more villages got established by his descendants i.e. Dyalpura, Bahadarpur, Kulrian .All five villages have Chauhan surname population who have now converted to Sikhism and are Jatt Sikhs now.
+Three more villages got established by his descendants i.e. Dyalpura, Bahadarpur, Kulrian .All five villages have Chauhan surname population who have now converted to Sikhism.

 There is an old building of "Agrawal Dharmashala" here.
 Now there is Bareta town developing near the Bareta village.
 This small town comes under the Bathinda Lok Sabha constituency.

 Despite being a very small town in terms of infrastructure & resources, people of this town have pursued higher education and are working in the fields of health, engineering, administration.